In this buying guide, we will take a look at the very best MMO gaming mice. All of them thoroughly tested and reviewed by dedicated MMO gamers.

 I am not sure how Redragon keeps producing such high-quality products at such a low cost, but the M908 certainly continues the trend.

 Click to Read More

-The M908 is packed full of wonderful and high-end features that is rarely seen in mice in this price range.
-It is sporting the famous PMW3327 Pixart sensor which is generally known as one of the most precise on the market.
-Combine that with its highly adjustable DPI that can go as high as 12400 and you have quite the powerhouse.
+The M908 is packed full of wonderful and high-end features that are rarely seen in mice in this price range.
+It is sporting the famous PMW3327 Pixart sensor, which is generally known as one of the most precise on the market.
+Combine that with its highly adjustable DPI that can go as high as 12400, and you have quite the powerhouse.
 The precision of this mouse is pretty astounding for its price, and it feels like the perfect option for people on a budget that still want a certain quality.

 M908 is also highly adjustable, both in terms of aesthetics and performance.
-It comes with the usual DPI adjustment button that allows you to go from slow and precise to ultra fast in a few clicks.
-However, much like the DPI, macros and everything else, it is customizable in the Redragon software to a much greater extent.
-Allowing you to personalize your mouse to perfection.
+It comes with the usual DPI adjustment button that allows you to go from slow and precise to ultra-fast in a few clicks.
+However, much like the DPI, macros, and everything else, it is customizable in the Redragon software to a much greater extent.
+It is allowing you to personalize your mouse to perfection.

-The design is also pretty great but like with most other MMO mice you should be aware that it is slightly larger than your average gaming mouse.
+The design is also pretty great, but like with most other MMO mice, you should be aware that it is slightly larger than your average gaming mouse.
 It comes with full RGB lighting with 7 custom backlit modes to choose from.
-So whether you want a constantly changing breath of LED light or if you want your mouse lighting to react to your action, the M908 has a pattern for you.
+So whether you want a continually changing breath of LED light or if you want your mouse lighting to react to your action, the M908 has a pattern for you.

 The M908 is another incredible budget mouse from Redragon, and it is rare to see a mouse in this price range with this many great features.